Do you have questions about the TASC Test Assessing Secondary Completion™? We’re here to answer them.

 How do students register to take TASC test?

 This will depend on the state.
-States may utilize their current model or they have the option to use the dedicated online CTB registration system.
+States may utilize their current model or they have the option to use the dedicated online DRC registration system.
 With the online option test takers create a profile during registration, which includes a username and password as well as their demographic information.
-Those without internet access may contact the CTB Customer Care group at 888.282.0589.
+Those without internet access may contact the DRC Customer Care group at 888.282.0589.
 Please check with your state or your local testing center for additional information.

 Who is eligible to take TASC test?